Decline of Christianity in the Western world: Netherlands

 Church converted into Belgian Beer Cafe in Utrecht, Netherlands.

 The Netherlands has tolerated greater religious diversity among Christian sects than Scandinavian countries, where "automatism" (default registration in the Lutheran Church by birth) has been the norm.
 Non-denominationalism increased in the Netherlands during the 19th century.
-This process slowed between the 1930s and 1960s, after which non-denominational affiliation increased at very high levels.
+This process slowed between the 1930s and 1960s, after which non-denominational affiliation increased.
 The Church's ministry to the poor was not needed in the modern Netherlands that had developed systems of government welfare and secular charity.
 The declining influence of religious institutions in public life allowed great religious, philosophical and theological pluralism in the private and individual spheres of Dutch society.
 During the 1960s and 1970s, pillarization weakened as people became less religious.
 In 1971, 39% of the Dutch population were Roman Catholics; by 2014, its share of the population had dropped to 23.3% (church-reported KASKI data), or 23.7% (large sample survey by Statistics Netherlands in 2015).
 The proportion of adherents of Calvinism and Methodism declined in the same period from 31% to 15.5%.
-In 2022, the diocese of Amsterdam announced that 60% of Catholic churches (approximately 100 churches total) would be closing in the next five years.

-In 2015, Statistics Netherlands, the government institute that gathers statistical information about the Netherlands, found that Christians comprised 43.8% of the total population.
+In 2015, Statistics Netherlands, the government institute that gathers statistical information about the Netherlands, found that Christians made up 43.8% of the total population.
 With only 49.9% of the Dutch in 2015 adhering to a religion, the Netherlands is one of the least religious countries of the European Union, after the Czech Republic and Estonia.
-By the 1980s, religion had largely lost its influence on Dutch politics, and as a result Dutch policy on women's rights, abortion, euthanasia, homosexuality and prostitution became very liberal in the 1980s and 1990s.
-As a result, the two major strands of Calvinism, the Dutch Reformed Church and the Reformed Churches in the Netherlands and a small Lutheran group, began to cooperate as the Samen op weg Kerken ('Together on the road churches').
+By the 1980s, religion had largely lost its influence on Dutch politics, and as a result, Dutch policy on women's rights, abortion, euthanasia, homosexuality and prostitution became very liberal in the 1980s and 1990s.
+Subsequently, the two major strands of Calvinism, the Dutch Reformed Church and the Reformed Churches in the Netherlands and a small Lutheran group, began to cooperate as the Samen op weg Kerken ('Together on the road churches').
 In 2004, these churches merged to form the Protestant Church in the Netherlands.

 In 2015, an opinion survey found that 63% of Dutch people thought that religion did more harm than good.
 A quarter of the people thought that morality would be threatened if no one believed in God, down from 40% in 2006.
 The number of people reporting that they never pray rose from 36% in 2006 to 53% in 2016.
 In 2015, Statistics Netherlands found that 50.1% of the adult population declared no religious affiliation.